andyglick/ds-spring-bridge-addon/README.md

 of those and reducing the crufty technical debt.

-In addition some of the logic is overly complex and could use some TLC and the application of Java 8 simplifications with lambda and such.
+In addition some of the logic is overly complex and could use some TLC and the application of Java 8 simplifications with lambdas and such.
 And the code isn't well tested, so there are/will be lots of fun things to do.
 Voila, voila (pronounced voyla voyla, and not at all in the proper French manner) HEH!